Appeals to the Commissioner of Education

 If you are an educator that received a notice of contract termination, non-renewal, suspension without pay and would like to request a hearing or file an appeal to the Commissioner of Education OR you are a parent/student that would like to file an appeal of a local ISD grievance decision, refer to the information on this page.

-The Texas Education Agency is seeking qualified attorneys to act as Independent Hearing Examiners in local school district employment hearings.
-The Independent Hearing Examiner will preside over hearings involving a nonrenewal or termination of educator employment contracts.
-The examiner will issue a recommendation for the school district's board of trustees to consider.
-Hearing requests are assigned on a regional basis.
-Hearing examiner are paid by the school district and may charge $125 an hour, up to $10,000, plus allowable expenses.
+The Texas Education Agency is seeking qualified attorneys to act as independent hearing examiners in local school district employment hearings.
+The independent hearing examiner will preside over hearings involving a nonrenewal or termination of educator employment contracts.
+The examiner will issue a recommendation for the school district’s board of trustees to consider.
+Hearing request are assigned on a regional basis.
+Hearing Examiners are paid by the school district and may charge $125 an hour up to $10,000, plus allowable expenses.
 The number of assignments an examiner will receive varies from year to year and region to region.
-There is one mandatory training session that will take place in Austin for qualifying attorneys.
-The mandatory Annual Independent Hearing Training Course will be held February 19, 2020.
-To be considered as an Independent Hearing Examiner you are required to complete specific continuing legal education requirement throughout the year.
-Selected hearing examiners will be required to submit a national criminal history check as a condition of certification.
-For additional information, interested attorneys may review TEC Chapter21, Subchapter F and 19 TAC Chapter 157, specifically Subchapters D and DD.
-The application must be filed no later than October 31, 2019 by 5:00 p.m.
-Application must be faxed, mailed, overnight mail, or hand delivery.
-No emails are accepted.
-The fax number is (512) 475-3662, Attention Christina Eischens, Hearings and Appeals Division.
-For questions, you may contact Mrs. Eischens at (512) 463-0489 or email at Christina.Eischens@tea.state.tx.us.
+There is one mandatory training session that will be held via webcast for qualifying attorneys.
+To be considered as an independent hearing examiner you are required to complete specific continuing legal education requirements throughout the year.
+Selected hearing examiners will be required to submit to a national criminal history check as a condition of continued certification.
+For additional information, interested attorneys may review TEC Chapter 21, subchapter F and 19 TAC Chapter 157, specifically Subchapters D and DD.
+The application must be filed no later than October 30, 2020, no later than 5:00 p.m.
+Applications must be emailed or mailed.
+The email address to send your applications is Christina.Eischens@tea.texas.gov and fax number is (512) 475-3662, attention Christina Eischens.
+For questions, you may contact Mrs. Eischens at (512) 463-0489 or email at Christina.Eischens@tea.state.tx.us .

 To search for decisions issued by the commissioner and recommendations issued by an independent hearing examiner, search the commissioner's decisions and local hearing recommendations database.